Case Studies

 4 types of user engagement (with examples)

-Contextual engagement: right place, right time
+Contextual user engagement: right place, right time

 Ease-of-use: a requirement for every engaged user